 Filed: July 2, 2009

 The combined reputation data for the resource is presented to a client to enable a trust determination to be made for the resource.
-Interaction with the resource by the client is selectively enabled or restricted in accordance with the trust determination made using the combined reputation data.
+Interaction with the resource by the client is selectively enabled or restricted following the trust determination made using the combined reputation data.

-Microsoft could potentially make a system like this widespread very quickly as something like an add-on to their browser, but the concern that I have is both how trusted and how intrusive is the reputation data that they may use in this mashup.
+Microsoft could potentially make a system like this widespread very quickly as something like an add-on to their browser.
+Still, I have both how trusted and intrusive the reputation data they may use in this mashup.
 Is it necessary to know someone’s credit score or their eBay merchant reputation, for instance, before you add them as a friend on Twitter?